VolcanicArts/vrcosc.com/docs/V2/upgrading.md

 If you have a scenario that you think requires the router, please ask about it in the [Discord Server](https://vrcosc.com/discord).
 You likely don't need to use it.

 ## Speech
 The speech detection has been moved out of the modules and into the app's settings.
-To set it up, click the `Auto Install Model` button and leave everything else as default.
+To set it up choose a model in the app's speech settings and leave everything else as default.

 You should find that the new speech detection is a lot more accurate, has punctuation, and is faster than before.
 This is because the engine has changed from VOSK to Whisper.

-If you find that speech detection is spotty, or sometimes wrong, increase the `Microphone Volume Adjustment`, or decrease the `Noise Level Cutoff`.
+If you find that speech detection is spotty, or sometimes wrong, increase the `Volume Adjustment` or decrease the `Activation Threshold`.